-The SC21 programme has evolved over the past few years and now boasts four extremely robust and dedicated industry-led working group levels:
+The SC21 programme has evolved over the past few years and now boasts four extremely robust and dedicated industry-led working group levels as the SC21 Competitiveness pillar of the Supply Chain Solutions Framework:

 - Strategic Level